ilkkapeltola/visitdata/README.md

-# VisitDataJS
+# visitData

-visitdata.js emulates the source, medium, campaign, content and term data just like Google Analytics does it (ga.js).
+visitData emulates the source, medium, campaign, content and term data just like Google Analytics does it (ga.js).

 Since there is no way to extract this information from ga.js directly, you need a library like visitdata.js to do it.